MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 ## Step 4.
 Create example objects

-Your `dev_role` has the default system-level permissions and needs object specific privileges.
+Your `dev_role` has the default system-level permissions and needs object-level privileges.
 RBAC allows you to apply granular privileges to objects in the SQL hierarchy.
 Let's create some example objects in the system and determine what privileges the role needs.

 1. In your `psql` terminal, create a new example cluster to avoid impacting